Explore Dynamic Strength → Strength that moves

 The Problem With Weight

 The assumption most people carry is simple: heavier means less healthy, lighter means healthier.
 It feels intuitive.
-It’s reinforced everywhere—by doctors, by diet culture, by the BMI chart on the wall at your GP’s office.
+It's reinforced everywhere — by doctors, by diet culture, by the BMI chart on the wall at your GP's office.

-But it’s wrong.
-Or at least, badly incomplete.
+But it's wrong.
+At best, it's incomplete.

-BMI—Body Mass Index—is a formula that divides your weight by your height squared.
+BMI — Body Mass Index — is a formula that divides your weight by your height squared.
 It was designed in the 1830s by a mathematician who was trying to describe populations, not diagnose individuals.
 It cannot distinguish between muscle and fat.

 A lean, muscular athlete and a sedentary office worker can share the same BMI while having radically different health profiles.